How To Use Equipment To Create Great Games, Part 1: NPC Interactions

 Something to Keep in Mind

 While the On-Equip is a great tool, you will want to make sure that you use it correctly to avoid issues in gameplay.
 On-Equip currently detects if an item is equipped but does not detect if it is unequipped.
-This means that once an item is equipped, the changes are permanent.
+This means that you will need to set up other logic to remove the effects of equipping an item, or its effects will be permanent.

 Unleash Your Creativity With On-Equip